tidepool-org/tidepool-org.github.io/data-model/v1/activity.md

-# Acticity
+# Activity

-Acticity is ......
+Activity is intended to track any excercise acitivity

 ``` json
 {